MSG Metro Channels: MSG MetroLearning Center

 The approach to educational TV pioneered during this time has become the template for educational TV throughout the country.
 In 1997, Extra Help was expanded to 24 hours on weekdays, and the Long Island One branding was removed.
 On weekends, they would still show the Photo Bulletin Board, but the Cablevision logo was pasted over the Long Island One logo in the banner that showed up every five minutes telling viewers how to submit events.
 At the end of its first Spring Season (March 1995 to July 1995) Extra Help won a CableACE Award for Best New Educational Show Concept – 1995.

-In 1998, Extra Help was rebranded to MSG MetroLearning Center; most of the shows initially survived the move, and were now filmed from the MSG Metro set in New York City.
-The channels homework help shows were now all merged under the banner School's Out which later became Studio Y, the flagship teen talk program for the networks.
+In 1998, Extra Help was rebranded to MSG MetroLearning Center; most of the shows initially survived the move and were now filmed from the MSG Metro set in New York City.
+The channel's homework help shows were now all merged under the banner School's Out which later became Studio Y, the flagship teen talk program for the networks.
 When the MSG name was dropped from the channels, the channel was renamed to MetroLearning.

 After School's Out moved to MetroTV (formerly MetroGuide, the Learning element from the channel went with it.
 The channel still kept the MetroLearning name for a year or so, until it was renamed MetroStories.
 By this time the channel aired the show "MetroStories" back to back 24/7, which focused on the history of New York City, its people, and its sites.
 During New York Fashion Week, they would air nothing but Full Frontal Fashion on this channel.
 Eventually, Full Frontal Fashion was all this channel showed.
 By this time, Cablevision removed the channel from its analog lineup and replaced it with TV Land.
 MetroStories then went to Cablevision's digital cable service, iO on channel 174, where it would die, along with Metro in Summer 2005.